Corps of Royal Canadian Electrical and Mechanical Engineers: RCEME today

 The concession to adopt the EME letters spurred an interest in reviving tradition, and bringing the horse badge back, which was spearheaded by Brigadier-General Jim Hanson, Chief Warrant Officer John Sloan and Chief Warrant Officer Ron Roy, and led into the early 1990s.
 The new badge would have to be modelled on the old horse, but at the same time, reflect the changes in the army and in the trades that had occurred since.
 The new badge had several proposals.
 It would definitely include the letters EME and GEM (Génie électrique et mécanique) in place of the former RCEME title.
 The original proposal had the title GEM on one side of the horse's head, and EME on the other, so that it conformed to the pattern of other Commonwealth services (REME (UK), RAEME (Australia), RNZEME (New Zealand)), but it was decided that "GEMEME" would not be used, and it was thus reversed to EME GEM to conform with CF rules on signs.
 (On documents and other items that include both French and English, the English goes on the left and the French on the right.)
-There are other subtle differences between the old horse badge and the new one, such as the collar of fleur-de-lis being replaced with four maple leaves, and the horse's nose being shortened to accommodate three letters in front of it instead of two.
+There are other subtle differences between the old horse badge and the new one, such as the coronet of fleurs-de-lis being replaced with four maple leaves, and the horse's nose being shortened to accommodate three letters in front of it instead of two.

-The RCEME are charged with the maintenance of all electrical and mechanical equipment in use in the Canadian army today.
-The branch is broken down into four trades: